enginsight/enterprise/README.md

   ```bash
 	chmod +x ./setup.sh && ./setup.sh docker
   ```
-_For custom onPremise Enterprise installation ignore the docker parameter._
+_For custom Enterprise installation ignore the docker parameter._

 It might take several minutes for all the containers to be downloaded, and be up and running, And Voila!!!
 You can use Enginsight on your own server exactly like the Enginsight web application.